 The regulation represents a monumental change in the European payments landscape.
 It’s been introduced to promote innovation, improve consumer protection, and boost competition by reducing the costs of payment services.
 It’s worth bearing in mind that while PSD2 is impacting businesses in Europe, companies who actively trade with Europe have also had to adapt.
 As such, while PSD2 is a European regulation, its arrival has certainly been felt globally.

 One of the key reasons for PSD2 is to increase the overall security for online payments.
-Before, many banks triggered SCA by asking for a single static password — but, of course, passwords are easily forgotten.
-With PSD2 comes Strong Customer Authentication (SCA) criteria which is used to verify a customer’s identify based on two of the following factors:
+Before, many banks triggered SCA by asking for a one-time password (OTP) or a single static password — but, of course, passwords are easily forgotten.
+With PSD2 comes Strong Customer Authentication (SCA) criteria which is used to verify a customer’s identity based on two of the following factors:

 - Something they know (E.g. a PIN or password)